stellarwp/models/README.md

 ### A simple model

 This is an example of a model that just holds properties.
+Properties can be defined in two ways:

+#### Using the shorthand syntax:

 ```php
 namespace Boomshakalaka\Whatever;